 TUNE analyzed more than 1,000 networks and publishers.
 The data from their customers concluded that the ad networks shown on this table were the most widely used in terms of customer reach.

 As you can see, popularity doesn’t necessarily translate to results.
 Only one of the top three networks by adaption ranked within the top ten for conversion rates.

 But that information needs to be taken with a grain of salt.
 As we’ve already discussed from the different revenue models, conversions aren’t always applicable.
 You could run CPM and CPV ads successfully without any conversions.

 What works well for one company may not necessarily work for another.
-It all depends on the type of ad your running and the goal of your campaign.
+It all depends on the type of ad you’re running and the goal of your mobile ad campaign.
 The same concept can be applied to publishers as well.
 You might make more money with one format over another.